 The centre of Cambridge is defined by bicycles and buildings made of gently aged stone.
 It is a flat, small city with extensive pedestrianized areas which makes it easy to get around on foot.
 The river Cam flows slowly through the middle, its shallow watercourse lends itself perfectly to the art of punting, the gentle pursuit of pushing a shallow, low boat along using a pole against the river bed.
-You can opt to do this yourself or take a punt with a chauffeur guide who will tell you about the surroundings you are floating amongst.
+You can opt to do this yourself or take a punt with a chauffeur guide who will tell you about your surroundings as you float by.

 There is archeological evidence of a Bronze Age settlement in Cambridge from about 3,500 years ago.
 There was an Iron Age settlement on Castle Hill which is where the Romans built a fort in AD70.
 Later on came Anglo-Saxons, Vikings and then Normans.
 One of the world's oldest and consistently best universities was founded here in 1209 by students fleeing from hostile townsfolk in Oxford.

 The first college, Peterhouse was founded in 1284 and another 15 colleges were founded over the next 300 years.
-Isaac Newton became Lucasian professor of mathematics in 1669 and elevated the status of mathematics at Cambridge so setting in place the university's prominence in the sciences that continues today.
-96 Cambridge University affiliates have been awarded Nobel Prizes, more than any other institution.
+Isaac Newton became Lucasian professor of mathematics here in 1669 and elevated the status of mathematics so setting in place the university's prominence in the sciences that continues today.
+110 Cambridge University affiliates have been awarded Nobel Prizes, more than any other institution.

 Cambridge is a regional hub for shopping, it has a great selection of a whole range of shops.
 There are quirky small individual shops, chain stores, upmarket clothing retailers in the Grand Arcade and more mainstream retailers in the Grafton Centre.